spxbhuhb/adaptive/doc/internals/layout-update.md

 The actual layout update starts when patching has been done and the fragment that initiated the patching calls its own `closePatchBatch` function.

+## Layout Update Batch

+All layout updates happen in a layout update batch.

+A layout update batch:

+* executed by `AbstractAuiFragment.closePatchBatch`
+* has a unique batch identifier, stored in `AbstractAuiAdapter.layoutBatchId`
+* calls `computeLayout` and `placeLayout` of items in `AbstractAuiAdapter.layoutBatch`
+* clears `AbstractAuiAdapter.layoutBatch`
+* increments the `layoutBatchId` so the next batch will have its own unique id

 ## Fit Content, Fit Container

 There are two main strategies for sizing a fragment:

-* setting its size to the size of its content - `fitContent`
+* setting its size to the size of its content - `fit.content`
-* setting its size to the size its container proposes - `fitContainer`
+* setting its size to the size its container proposes - `fit.container`

 Layout update optimization decisions have to know which strategy is used by the fragment.

-Fragments of the main root element generally use `fitContainer`.
+Fragments of the main root element generally use `fit.container`.

-Notable cases when `fitContent` is desired:
+Notable cases when `fit.content` is used:

 - dialog box
 - snackbar
 - pop-up

-For buttons and textual information the choice between `fitContent` or `fitContainer` depends on the context.
+For buttons and textual information the choice between `fit.content` or `fit.container` depends on the context.

+## Update decisions

+There are two decisions a fragment has to make:

+1. Which fragment to add to the batch, self or container?
+2. May the fragment skip the calculation?

+### Add to the batch

+fragment state change (patch) -> re-layout needed -> self or container?

+* fit-container -> self
+* fit-content -> container

+When added to the batch:

+* the fragment is added to `AbstractAuiAdapter.layoutBatch`
+* `AbstractAuiFragment.layoutBatchId` is set to `AbstractAuiAdapter.layoutBatchId`

+### Skip the calculation

+The fragment may skip the calculation when:

+* `fit.content`
+* `AbstractAuiFragment.layoutBatchId` != `AbstractAuiAdapter.layoutBatchId`